brycewray/astro-site-legacy/src/pages/posts/2019/04/why-left-ulysses.md

 ---

 <Box cssClass="yellowBox">
 **Note, 2019-05-04**: I've learned some additional information since the original post (2019-04-20) which doesn't truly exonerate Ulysses regarding the sync issues described herein **but** does raise serious questions about just where the fault really lies.
 So I went back and renewed the Ulysses sub after all.
-For details, see "[Boxed in](/posts/2019/05/boxed-in/)."
+For details, see “[Boxed in](/posts/2019/05/boxed-in/).”
 </Box>

 I quit using [Ulysses](https://ulysses.app) today.